Last Modified: Fri, December 16, 2011

 If you're adding a house battery, and plan on using an inexpensive diode isolator, check first to make sure the alternator has an adjustable voltage output (most do not).
 If it doesn't, look into the Hellroaring® unit.
 There is more information on these systems in the Alternator and Battery article.

-Probably the most bothersome of RFI issues, are those caused by solid state, DC to AC power inverters.
-There are two major types; Modified sine wave (MSW), and pure sine wave (PSW).
+Vector PIThere are two major types; Modified sine wave (MSW) like the Vector unit shown at left, and pure sine wave (PSW).
 There is an excellent review article in the April 2009 issue of QST, which describes how they work.
 As noted in the article, MSW inverters are prone to generating RFI.
-While less expensive than PSW units, the extra cost is easy to justify when weighed against the cost of filtering out the RFI; a nearly impossible task!
+While less expensive than PSW units, their extra cost is easy to justify when weighed against the cost of filtering out the RFI; a nearly impossible task!

 There is another potential problem exacerbated by power inverters, and that is a Ground Loop.
-With one exception, recreational vehicle manufacturers don't make the chassis of their coaches; bus, truck, and van manufacturers do that for them.
-Little, if any, thought goes into how things are grounded throughout most coaches.
-If you're not into amateur radio, you'd probably never notice, but you are, and you do!
-Correcting ground loop problems can be a very exasperating undertaking, especially when the coach manufacturer won't cooperate.
+With one exception, RV manufacturers don't make the chassis of their coaches—bus, truck, and van manufacturers do that for them.
+Little if any thought goes into how things are grounded throughout most RVs, and if you're not into amateur radio, you'd probably never notice.
+Correcting built-in ground loop problems can be a very exasperating undertaking, especially when the coach and/or chassis manufacturer won't cooperate.
+Adding insult, few coach builders have published wiring schematics, and when they do they're often incorrect.

 As I stated previously, I have never owned an RV.
-That said, I don't think the mobile operating problems associated with them are any different than a standard sedan or pickup truck, albeit a little more severe due to the lack of a steel body.
+That said, I don't think the mobile operating problems associated with them are any different than a standard sedan or pickup truck, albeit a little more severe due to the lack of a steel body and longer wiring lengths.
 The key words are ingenuity, forethought, and above all patience; the same ones the rest of us should follow.

 There is one area of OTR operation that can have a big impact on how and where you mount your radios and antennas.
 And that is, ownership.
 Some companies will not allow any radio equipment (but their own) to be installed.
 Distraction, illegal (out of band) CB operation, property damage issues, and other causes have put the proverbial kibosh on some OTR amateur radio activity.
 If this is your case, you have my sympathy.
 If it isn't, but you still have restrictions on installing radios, here are a few suggestions.